drews-tips/drews-tips.github.io/the_big_book_recommendation_list.md

 The Mental Game
 - _Feel the Fear... and Do It Anyway_, Susan Jeffers, PhD
 - _The Happiness Advantage_, Shawn Achor
+- _So Good They Can't Ignore You_, Cal Newport

 Interesting Reads
 - _The Talent Code: Unlocking the Secret of Skill in Sports, Art, Music, Math, and Just About Everything Else_, Daniel Coyle